MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-avoid-avoid-filter-as-filter-argument.md

 ## Recommendations

-For best performance, we recommend you use Boolean expressions as filter arguments, whenever possible.
+For best performance, it's recommended you use Boolean expressions as filter arguments, whenever possible.

 Therefore, the FILTER function should only be used when necessary.
 You can use it to perform filter complex column comparisons.
 These column comparisons can involve: